 Dental Implants: Teeth that look, feel and function like your own.

 The loss of permanent teeth can drastically affect your appearance, self-confidence and ability to enjoy certain foods.
 Fortunately, there is a solution in dental implants.
+Brantford Dentist, Dr. Steven Deskin, has provided implants to many happy patients over the years who are absolutely thrilled with the results.
 There are many advantages to implants over bridges and dentures:

 Implants look like real teeth

 Only you and your dentist have to know that you have had an implant!